wacevedo76/vimwiki/Courses/C/Day_03.md

 | ptrdiff_t          | %td              | Signed integer for pointer differences     | `scanf("%td", &diff);` [|](|)

 #### **Notes on White space**
-There are instances, for example when scanf accepts a interger and then immediatly accept a character, where the previousl '\n' (ENTER key) will still be in the input buffer.
+There are instances, for example when scanf accepts a integer and then immediately accept a character, where the previous '\n' (ENTER key) will still be in the input buffer.

 To instruct the `scanf` function to ignore any whitespace left over in the